 KRAs are defined as the critical, overarching, priority areas of special interest for the Typhoon Committee.
 The Committee must complete the strategic goals associated with these KRAs for it to achieve its vision and mission through regional, integrated actions.
-The Committee has identified seven KRAs and one crosscutting theme for special emphasis in the next five years.
+The Committee has identified seven KRAs and one crosscutting theme for special emphasis in the next five years in the 5-year plan.
+(CHANGE PROPOSED BY HONG KONG/CHAIR OF AWG/TRCG)